PyVRP/PyVRP/docs/source/setup/introduction_to_vrp.rst

 ===========================

 The vehicle routing problem (VRP) is one of the most studied problems in the field of operations research motivated by applications such as postal delivery, waste collection, and many more.
-The overarching goal of the VRP is to determine a set of vehicle routes to fulfill all (or some) transportation requests at the lowest possible cost.
+The overarching goal of the VRP is to determine a set of vehicle routes to fulfil all (or some) transportation requests at the lowest possible cost.

 .. figure:: ../assets/images/introduction-to-vrp.svg
    :alt: A vehicle routing problem